 The Undercarriage keeps snow from accumulating on top of the sled and provides lift over berms.
 I began by cutting the shape I needed out of a 55 gallon barrel.
 Using a heat gun, I was able to flatten the rear section, but left the front curved.
 I then mounted it to the bottom of the base with deck screws and washers.

-This has been entered into 1 contest through Instuctables; it is the Redneck Contest.
-Thanks for your votes.
 I'll be happy to field any questions, and thanks for reading

 Teachers!
 Did you use this instructable in your classroom?